Principal Baruti Kafele

 For over 25 years, she has specialized in helping children, families and schools manage the full range of developmental challenges affecting children.
 Dr. Cooper-Kahn has worked in a variety of settings, including Johns Hopkins Hospital and the Kennedy-Krieger Institute.
 She currently offers clinical services at Thinking Tree Psychology, a private mental health practice in Severna Park, Maryland.
 She also serves as Deputy Co-Chair of the Editorial Advisory Board of CHADD’s Attention Magazine, and she is on the Professional Advisory Board of Proyectodah (an education and training program to advance the care of individuals with ADHD in Mexico), and the Professional Advisory Board of CHAMPS (Children Arriving Mentally Prepared for School) in her local community.

 Frank J. Kros, MSW, JD

 Frank is a career child advocate, who has served as a childcare worker, child abuse investigator, children’s home administrator, consultant, college professor, attorney, writer and speaker.
-Frank currently serves as president of the Transformation Education Institute (formerly The Upside Down Organization), Director of the National At-Risk Education Network (NAREN) and Chief Operating Officer and Executive Vice President of The Children’s Guild, a multi-service children’s organization headquartered in Maryland.
+Frank currently serves as president of the Transformation Education Institute (formerly The Upside Down Organization), Director of the National At-Risk Education Network (NAREN) and Executive Vice President of The Children’s Guild, a multi-service children’s organization headquartered in Maryland.

 Frank received his law degree magna cum laude in 1993 from Notre Dame Law School, where he served on the Notre Dame Law Review.
 He also holds a master’s degree in social work from the University of Nebraska at Omaha and a bachelor’s degree in psychology from Creighton University.